ypyl/ypyl.github.io/Blog/2023-06-29-Creating-Blog-Using-Blazor.md

 Both of these projects can be combined in a single solution, allowing you to have a Blazor app alongside the project that generates HTML code from Markdown.

-## Why source generator feature as it still doesn't generate separate pages for each blog post
+## Why source generator feature as it doesn't generate separate pages for each blog post

+In the beginning, the idea was to generate a separate Blazor component page for each Markdown file.
+However, it was discovered that source generators do not support the generation of non-C# files.
+As a result, the decision was made to generate a single file that contains a map with the blog post names and their corresponding HTML content.

 # SourceGenerator